arielbenz/gulp-flow/README.md

 ``gulp sass`` - Builds all Sass files and slings the compiled stylesheet and source maps to AEM.

-``gulp js:lint`` - Runs all JavaScript files against JSHint and outputs the results to the console.
+``gulp js:lint`` - Runs all JavaScript files against ESLint and outputs the results to the console.

 ## Using with AEM Developer Tools for Eclipse